nonk123/poormans/README.md

 # poormans

-The kind of shit a morgue IT technician comes up with when there's nothing to do, but their computer is able to compile plain C and doesn't support OpenGL.
-Basic-ass graphics in the Windows console for all kinds of Pentium-III machines.
+The kind of shit a morgue IT technician comes up with when there's nothing to do, but their computer is able to compile C and doesn't support OpenGL.
+Text-mode graphics inside the Windows console for all kinds of Pentium-III machines, contained within a single header file.

 ## Usage